Landscape

 The shape of the landscape

 "Next-gen obesity peptide" is a marketing label — the underlying mechanisms are quite different.
 Three of the four compounds on this page are injected peptides; one is an oral small molecule.
 Two are single-molecule multi-receptor agonists; one is a co-formulation.
-Only retatrutide is a true GLP-1 / GIP / glucagon triagonist molecule.
+Only reta is a true GLP-1 / GIP / glucagon triagonist molecule.

 The receptor families that matter: